piriyaluxan/job_portal/README.md

 # job_portal

-this is a wep application for finding jobs
+this is a web application for finding jobs